luxu/curso-django/README.md

 # curso-django

-Sistema no Curso de Python Pro do Renzo
+Sistema desenvolvido no Curso de Python Pro do Renzo

 ## regenerate SECRET_KEY by CMD